maboa/MDN/gameaudio.md

 ### Volume

-Volume is also one of those properties that is often disabled by mobile browsers.
-The rationale is often that the user should be in control of the volume and this shouldn't be overriden.
+Volume is also one of those properties that may be disabled in mobile browsers.
+The reason often given is that the user should be in control of the volume via at the OS level and this shouldn't be overriden.

 ### Buffering